Skip to content

 Does this include health costs?

 No. Smoking health costs include direct medical, higher life insurance (often 2x), higher health insurance in some systems, dental costs, lost workdays from illness, and early mortality.
-Comprehensive lifetime cost typically runs 2-3x the spend opportunity cost alone.
+Comprehensive lifetime cost can be substantially higher than the spend opportunity cost alone.

 What about vaping?